seanmoran-hub/resume/README.md

 -	Telephony on Cloud (Cloud-native services to host call center infrastructure)
 -	Created features like Realtime Transcription, Realtime Sentiment Analysis using WebSockets, Node.js, and angularjs
 -	Implemented Automatic Call Distribution and worker Session handling
--	Developed backend APIs in Python using a Flask Server
 -	Lambda functions for event-based call processing
 -   Sentiment Analysis using Python and TextBlob

 **High School to Workplace Pipeline - JMU Capstone Project**
 *January 2019 – May 2019*